François Fillon: Economy, budget, and taxation

 Fillon has been described as economically liberal and fiscally conservative.
 For many observers, he is more liberal than his mentor Philippe Séguin.
-A few months after taking office as prime minister, he declared that he was "at the head of a state that is bankrupt financially, [...] which for 15 years has been in chronic deficit, [...] that has not voted a balanced budget for 25 years."
-He then committed publicly to "bring the state budget to balance by the end of the five-year", and reiterated this promise in 2012 and proposed a referendum on registration of the fiscal golden rule in the Constitution.
+A few months after taking office as prime minister, he declared that he was "at the head of a state that is bankrupt financially, ... which for 15 years has been in chronic deficit, ... that has not voted a balanced budget for 25 years."
+He then committed publicly to "bring the state budget to balance by the end of the five-year", and reiterated this promise in 2012, and proposed a referendum on registration of the fiscal golden rule in the Constitution.
 In defending a policy of controlling the deficit, Fillon is in favour of abolishing the wealth tax, which he considers one of the causes of the debt of France.
 According to him, this tax discourages foreign entrepreneurs.
 This tax would be offset by the creation of a top slice of income tax to 50%, which would be included in the CSG.

-As a presidential candidate, Fillon aims to reduce the public sector and cut 500,000 civil-service jobs.
-Fillon has been compared to Margaret Thatcher due to his ambition to reduce the size of the state.
-He says in 2016 that he wants the state healthcare program (securité sociale) to work better with fewer payments.

-Fillon is in favour of increasing the retirement age to 65.
+As a presidential candidate, Fillon aimed to reduce the public sector and cut 500,000 civil-service jobs.
+Fillon was compared to Margaret Thatcher due to his ambition to reduce the size of the state.
+He said in 2016 that he wanted the state healthcare program (securité sociale) to work better with fewer payments.
+Fillon also said that he was in favour of increasing the retirement age to 65.
 During the 2012 presidential election, he proposed that each job seeker should be offered vocational training and be forced to accept the employment offered to them after training.

 Domestic policy

 Fillon' stances on domestic and social issues are mostly perceived as conservative.
-As member of the National Assembly, he voted against the equalisation of the age of consent for homosexual relations in 1982, against civil solidarity pacts in 1999, and against the legalisation of same-sex marriage in 2013.
-However, he says he will not ban the same-sex marriage law if elected president.
-He opposes adoption by same-sex couples.

-Fillon has stated that he is personally opposed to abortion but would not vote to ban it.
+As member of the National Assembly, he voted against the equalisation of the age of consent for homosexual relations in 1982, against civil solidarity pacts in 1999, and against the legalisation of same-sex marriage in 2013; however, he said he would not ban the same-sex marriage law if elected president.
+He expressed opposition to adoption by same-sex couples.
+Fillon also stated that he is personally opposed to abortion but would not vote to ban it.
 Fillon blamed the 2017 social unrest in French Guiana on President Hollande's policies, which he said had failed.